Home » Blog » How to Can Chicken Soup

 Step 5: Can the Soup

 Spread a kitchen towel on the counter.
-Use the jar lifter to remove a jar from the canner.
+Use the jar lifter to remove one jar from the canner.
 Pour out the water (save it for washing dishes), and place the jar on the towel.
 Keep the remaining jars in the canner, so they stay hot.

 Place the canning funnel on the jar and use the slotted spoon to fill the jar about halfway with the solid ingredients.
 Ladle liquid over the solids while maintaining a 1-inch headspace.